micmejia/bible-dump/NKJV/Mark/Mark 13.md

 "Then if anyone says to you, 'Look, here _is_ the Christ!' or, 'Look, _He is_ there!' do not believe it.

 ###### 22
-For false christs and false prophets will rise and show signs and wonders to deceive, if possible, even the [^g]elect.
+For false christs and false prophets will rise and show signs and wonders to deceive, if possible, even the elect.

 ###### 23
 But take heed; see, I have told you all things beforehand. ## The Coming of the Son of Man